Optimus-Player/AirPlay-Enabler/README.md

 A helper tool that enables [Optimus Player](https://www.optimusplayer.com/) to stream audio using AirPlay 2.

+Update: No longer needed on macOS Catalina or later.

 ## License

 Copyright © 2018–2019 Darren Mo.
 All rights reserved.